krish69212/Protein-Analysis/README.md

 This project uses PyPDB to search for ribosome structures in the Protein Data Bank (PDB) and perform statistical analysis on the results.

-Uses Pandas and RCSB PDB API
+Uses Pandas and RCSB PDB API and MathPlotLib and seaborn